 Using the WatchApp

-So you just created some walks on your phone and you want to walk – phone in your bag, just guided by your watch.
+So you just created some walks on your phone and you want to start your walk – phone in your pocket, just guided by your watch.

 How to get walks on the watch?